washingtonyachtclub/documents/WYC_Policies.md

 The Member who checked out the boat is required to obey and enforce the safety regulations of the Club, especially those rules related to having and wearing life preservers.
 Non-swimmers must wear Coast Guard-approved life preservers at all times while on board Club boats.

 ### Use of Personal Flotation Devices
-Members without Ratings, members who cannot swim, and all Guests must wear proper flotation at all times while sailing aboard dinghies.
+Members without Ratings, members who cannot swim, and all Guests must wear proper flotation at all times while sailing aboard Dinghies.

 ### Sailboards
 All sailors of Sailboards must wear proper flotation at all times.